Chavithra/degiro-connector/README.md

 It is possible to fetch a stream of data in real-time from Degiro's API.

-For instance if one needs the following data from the "APPL" stock :
+For instance if one needs the following data from the "AAPL" stock :
 * LastDate
 * LastTime
 * LastPrice